 10. Spa Pedicure

-If you decide to get a spa pedicure, consider your needs and preferences.
 Also, choose a reputable salon, as the spa treatments are more complex and require proper care than your classic pedicure.

 11. Hot Stone Pedicure

-As the name implies, a hot stone pedicure involves the use of heated stones.
-Many believe that this unique treatment offers therapeutic benefits and can alleviate sleep issues.
-After cleaning and exfoliating your feet, the masseuse massages them with heated basalt rocks.
+After your feet are cleansed, the masseuse massages them with heated basalt rocks.
 They place these rocks on different pressure points on top and underneath the feet.

 12. Wine Pedicure

-A wine pedicure may sound absurd, but it offers several benefits for your feet.
-In this pedicure, wine and other wine-related products are incorporated.
 It begins with soaking your feet in red wine rather than warm water.
 After that, your feet are exfoliated using red wine-infused oil or lotion.
 Some wine pedicures may include a wine mask or wrap as well.

 13. Jelly Pedicure

-If you want to have a little fun during your pedicure sessions, opt for a jelly pedicure.
-This unique spa treatment uses a jelly-like substance throughout the pedicure journey.
 Your feet will be soaked in water mixed with powdered jelly instead of traditional warm water.
 The water will slowly turn into a jelly-like substance.
 A thorough soak in the jelly exfoliates and hydrates your dry and tired feet.

 After that, your feet are exfoliated using a scrub and massaged like in any other pedicures and prepped for a jelly mask.
 The jelly-based mask is applied to the feet and removed after a certain time.